gEugen/TopJava-Graduation-Project/README.md

 * Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a menuItem name and price)
 * Menu changes each day (admins do the updates)
 * Users can vote on which restaurant they want to have lunch at
+* User can vote for the first time during the day each day
 * Only one vote counted per user
 * If user votes again the same day:
     - If it is before 11:00 we assume that he changed his mind.